How to deal with narcissists at work

 Stress dial

 Most consulting psychologists say the best strategy if you have a choice is to walk away from situations where a narcissistic is in charge.
 But sometimes, you may find yourself in situations where you cannot leave.
-The narcissist may be your boss, your co-worker, your venture capitalist/investor, or someone on your board of advisors, and you may be in a situation where you need to stick it out for some period of time before you can make a graceful escape.
+The narcissist may be your boss, your co-worker, your venture capitalist/investor, or someone on your board of advisors, and you may be in a situation where you need to stick it out for some time before you can make a graceful escape.
 In these situations, you need some skill in dealing with a narcissistic personality.

 Here is expert career advice for dealing with narcissists at work: